exercism/r/concepts/functional-programming/about.md

 We need a more general way to apply functions to vectors (similar to `map()` in some other languages).

 Because R has a rich variety of data structures in the base language, it also has a whole family of `*apply()` functions to operate on them.
-More technically, these are often called "higher-order functions" by programmers and "functionals" by mathematicians, because they takes functions as arguments.
+More technically, these are often called "higher-order functions" by programmers and "functionals" by mathematicians, because they take functions as arguments.

 For now, consider `lapply()` and `sapply()`.